parsaes80/Projects-demo/README.md

         The heap class contains a vector that stores the data and the data is manipulated so that the vector preserves the properties of the heap.

 4. Red Black Tree:
-        Am implementation of a binary tree that will balance itself across all branches so the search time remains low.
+        An implementation of a binary tree that will balance itself across all branches to reduce search time.

 5. Strings lists:
-        This class stores an array of strings and the array size increase if the number of strings gets higher, this is done preserve memory.
+        This class stores an array of strings and the array size increases if the number of strings gets higher, this is done to preserve memory.

 6. sorting algorithms:
-        The algorithms in this class can sort any type of input because they are implemented using template.
+        Using templates, the algorithms in this class can sort any type of input.

 Matlab:
 1. Spline approximation:
        The best-fit line through a set of data using the spline interpolation method.
 Both not-a-knot and clamped methods are available in the file.

 2. Modeling electric force:
-       Given the amount, number, and location of the charges, this script gives a 3D view of the electric and the magnetic field.
+       Given the amount, number, and location of the charges, this script gives a 3D view of the electric and magnetic field.

 3. Lagrange polynomial:
         The best-fit line through a set of data using the Lagrange polynomials, and comparing the error for lower and higher degree polynomials.